New Hampshire Open Carry 2009

 • Places of worship, except those with restrictions on firearms

-See also Alabama Open Carry
+See also Washington Open Carry

 Where Is It Illegal To Open Carry In Massachusetts?